-A: Renters insurance isn’t a legal requirement.
+Insurance coverage for your rental isn’t a legal requirement.
 But you may still need to buy it.
 Landlords will often require you to buy it as a condition of your lease.
-When you’re renting a unit, keep an eye out for renters insurance requirements hidden in your contract.
+When you’re renting a unit, keep an eye out for requirements hidden in your contract or lease.
 Always read the fine print!

-A: Your renters insurance policy should cover the theft of your personal belongings.
-Most standard renters policies include personal property coverage to repair or replace your items.
+Your renters insurance should cover the theft of your personal belongings.
+Most standard policies include personal property coverage to repair or replace your items.
 This includes coverage for theft of your objects.

-A: Renters insurance protects you from liabilities up to your coverage limits.
+Renters protects you from liabilities up to your limits.
 For example, let’s say your kid’s friend trips inside your rental unit and sprains their ankle.
-Your insurer would cover any medical bills.
+Your insurance company would cover any medical bills.